brassil/newsflash/README.md

 # TODO

-oooo look into what happens when a term wiht <50 gets shown o wait jk it wont. but it will if we do a search
+oooo look into what happens when a term wiht <50 gets shown o wait jk it wont. but it will if we implement a search box

 the WSHandler has some now-deprecated things in it

+add some options to the UI

 ### newsflash algorithms

 - improve entropic bounding box calculation: make it a little more stochastic than always splitting in the middle.
 We fixed part of the problem with the lat-long double-check switch but it could be better.
 Maybe the algo can take in a "thoroughness" level that checks a few options per iteration and chooses the best one
-- improve acceleration algo by making it like more frequency graph over time instead of a 24h strict cutoffz
+- improve acceleration algo by making it like more frequency graph over time instead of a 24h strict cutoffs
-- tokenizer: implement ngrams > 2